Ryandanger/Website/src/routes/blog/posts/v3/+page.md

 ### Keep Files in the background

-Improving startup performance is one of our top priorities we'll continue to work on this in future updates.
-There are a number of reasons why progress has been slow, but in order to provide a quicker solution, we added an option to keep Files in the background when closing the last window.
+We added an option to keep Files open in the background when closing the last window.
 This option is enabled by default, but can be turned on/off from the advanced settings page.

 ### Added a Command Palette